wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tbody>
 </table>

-## Sending Information to a Running Proxy
+## Sending Source Tags and Source Descriptions Through the Wavefront Proxy

-In environments with large datasets, you might want to have the proxy client, e.g. Telegraf, add source tags and source descriptions to the data before it reaches the proxy.
+In environments with large datasets, you might want to have the proxy client, e.g. Telegraf, add source tags and source descriptions to the data before the data reaches Wavefront.
+You can use the SourceTag and SourceDescription properties to do that, even if the proxy is running.
 You use a client-specific API or CLI on the source data to insert SourceTag and SourceDescription properties.
 The proxy will then pick up that information.

 <table>
 <thead>